coachiCODE/JavaSerialization/README.md

 XML(Extensible Markup Language) - Text Format

-XML is a markup language much like HTML
-XML was designed to store and transport data
-XML was designed to be both human and machine-readable.
+XML is a markup language much like HTML, was designed to store and transport data and to be both human and machine-readable.

 Message Pack - Binary Format